rffrasca/PDFKeeper/README.md

 * Text extracted from the PDF document can be printed and saved to a text file.
 * PDF documents and their Notes can be exported from the database.

-NOTE: these features are specific to versions 4.0.0 and above.
+These features are available in version 4.0.0 and above.

 ## Download
 Download the latest version from [here](https://github.com/rffrasca/PDFKeeper/releases/latest).